Are you truly getting value from your CRM? Are your reps actually using it?

-Although you want to avoid punishment as much as possible, it’s important that you won’t make any exceptions in adopting the new CRM.
+Although you want to avoid punishment as much as possible, you can’t make any exceptions in adopting the new CRM.
 Top performers will likely be harder to convert because they already have a system that works for them.
-However, exceptions will likely discourage others from using their CRM as well.
+But, either way, you want to make the change the status quo.

 Once your CRM is off and rolling, make sure to check back in with your team to make sure that everything is running smoothly.
 Feedback is the perfect opportunity for you to reinforce CRM use.

-No one likes feeling steamrolled and force to work with something that they struggle to use — feeling heard in a significant part of creating an inclusive culture.
-Collect feedback from your field reps to see both where they struggle and how your CRM is contributing to their success.
+No one likes being forced to work with something that they struggle to use — feeling heard is a significant part of creating an inclusive culture.
+Collect feedback from your reps to see both where they struggle and how your CRM is contributing to their success.

 If multiple field reps are reporting the same problem or issue, it's worth investigating.
-Contact a representative for them to get answers on why they may be having a problem and the best way to solve it.
-You can then disseminate any advice or tips directly to your team.
-By listening and getting back to them, you let your field reps know that you care about their concerns and will find solutions for them.
+Contact a representative from the CRM company to get answers on why they may be having a problem and the best way to solve it.
+By listening and getting back to them, you let your reps know that you care about their concerns and will find solutions for them.

-Likewise, when your field rep has success with your CRM, be sure to pay attention.
+Likewise, when a rep has success with your CRM, be sure to pay attention.
 Tell others about the achievements of your CRM to encourage them.
-When they see their coworkers succeeding with CRM, it will inspire your field reps to use theirs effectively.

 Use feedback, both constructive and positive, as a chance to get continued buy-in from your reps.
 It will help them to see how useful it is for business.